This post may contain affiliate links. Please read our disclosure policy.

 Creamed spinach is a sumptuous side dish blending spinach with rich ingredients such as cream cheese, butter, and various cheeses.
 Often served with main dishes like Beef Tenderloin or Baked Chicken Tenders, it’s often baked until it reaches a perfect texture.
 The recipe can be created on the stovetop or in the oven, but my preferred approach is oven-baked, offering a delightful cross between traditional creamed spinach and a baked spinach casserole, a creamed spinach casserole.

-In our version, we use a 9 or 10-ounce package of frozen spinach and cream cheese to create a creamy and rich dish that isn’t too excessive.
+In our version, we utilize a 9 or 10-ounce package of frozen spinach and cream cheese to create a creamy and rich dish that isn’t too excessive.
 If you prefer fresh spinach, you’ll need about 1 pound of fresh spinach that you have steamed, drained, and roughly chopped.

 The preparation involves mixing the spinach with cream cheese, butter, cheddar cheese, and seasonings, followed by topping with breadcrumbs and Parmesan cheese.
 The whole casserole is then baked in the oven for roughly 25 minutes, resulting in a delicious and elegant side dish.